 What is Blackfalds doing?

-The Town of Blackfalds worked on updating its bylaws to assist the Town in regulating Cannabis stores and use in accordance with the Federal, Provincial and Alberta Gaming, Liquor and Cannabis Regulation.
+The Town of Blackfalds updated its bylaws to assist the Town in regulating cannabis stores and use in accordance with the Federal, Provincial and Alberta Gaming, Liquor and Cannabis Regulation.

-The new and amended legislation directly affect the Town of Blackfalds in three key areas:
+The new and amended legislation directly affects the Town of Blackfalds in three key areas:

 Council established a Community Cannabis Advisory Committee (CCAC) to assist through the various aspects and needs of implementation and monitoring.
 The objective of this committee was to draft a Terms of Reference and then determine a strategy that allowed us to utilize our resources effectively to ensure that our Community was adequately prepared for enactment of the legislation.